ElhanM/aws-vpn-lab/README.md

 ```

 **What the script does:**

   - Automatically loads the correct WireGuard configuration
   - Establishes the VPN tunnel
   - Shows connection status
   - Disconnects cleanly when you press Ctrl+C

-### 4. Connect Mobile Devices (Android)
+### 4\.
+Connect Mobile Devices (Android)

 Transfer the configuration file to your Android device:

 1. Install WireGuard from the Play Store
 2. Transfer `vpn-configs/client2.conf` to your phone (via email, cloud, USB)
-3. In the WireGuard app: **+** -> **Import from file or archive**
+3. In the WireGuard app: **+** -\> **Import from file or archive**
 4. Select the config file
 5. Toggle the VPN on

 **Security Note:** Do NOT share config files between devices.
-Each device should use its own unique configuration (client1, client2, client3, etc.).
+Each device should use its own unique configuration.

 **Available configs after deployment:**

   - `vpn-configs/client1.conf` - Desktop/laptop primary
   - `vpn-configs/client2.conf` - Phone
   - `vpn-configs/client3.conf` - Tablet
   - `vpn-configs/client4.conf` through `client10.conf` - Additional devices

-### 5. Tear Down (Stop Billing)
+### 5\.
+Tear Down (Stop Billing)

 **Crucial:** When finished, destroy resources to stop costs.
 This deletes the server and all configurations.